 Distraction from texting is far more dangerous than other activities such as adjusting the sound system, talking with a passenger, or even talking on a cell phone.
 Texting involves three mental/physical actions – visual, manual and cognitive – and that is the reason why it is far more dangerous.

-Steps Being Taken To Prevent The Issue
+Steps Being Taken To Prevent The Distracted Driving

 The GHSA estimates that up to 25% of crashes are due to distracted driving.
 This is the reason why the GHSA has suggested that states should take steps to curb distracted driving, and the first step is to ban texting while driving completely.
 It also says that states should take steps to enforce the existing laws associated with distracted driving.